erc7579/erc7579-implementation/erc.md

 ### Standardisation

-As mentioned above, there are several reasons for why standardising smart accounts is very beneficial to the ecosystem.
+As mentioned above, there are several reasons for why standardizing smart accounts is very beneficial to the ecosystem.
 The most important of these are:

 - Interoperability for modules to be used across different smart accounts
 - Interoperability for smart accounts to be used across different wallet applications and sdks